coderefinery/train-the-trainer/_episodes/01-intro.md

 > ## João M. da Silva
 >
-> I've been a technical instructor for twenty years, and hence my perspective
+> I started giving technical trainings twenty years ago, and hence my perspective
 > is perhaps more inclined towards the development of hands-on abilities and
 > capability to solve problems, independently or in a team.
 >